aaron-obrien/CCG_prescriptions_project/README.md

     Details:

-    By default, this function first retrieves CCG and BNF details using the make_name function and obtains relevent data for the number of BNF prescriptions and total list size each month for each centre within the specified CCG using the getcombined function (See: help(make_name) and help(getcombined)).
+    By default, this function first retrieves CCG and BNF details using the makeName function and obtains relevent data for the number of BNF prescriptions and total list size each month for each centre within the specified CCG using the getCombined function (See: help(makeName) and help(getCombined)).
 When executed in demomode, the function loads an equivalent offline dataset pertaining to NHS Manchester CCG and BNF = 'Antibacterial Drugs'.